nharrisonau/R-Diff/README.md

 $ make teardown
 ```

-### Evaluating a backdoor detection method on ROSARUM-diff
+### Evaluating a backdoor detection method on ROSARUM-Diff

-This fork is geared toward static or hybrid analyses that reason about **updates**.
+This benchmark is geared toward static analysis that reason about **updates**.
 The intended
 workflow is to compare the `backdoored` variant against `prev-safe` (previous release) to isolate the
 code that introduced the backdoor, while the `safe` variant lets you contrast the intended current
 release without the malicious change.
 A typical evaluation loop looks like this: